rabbitboots/quick_print/README.md

 ## Tips, Limitations

-* QuickPrint does not currently handle DPI scaling or RTL text (LÖVE 12).
+* QuickPrint does not currently handle RTL text (planned for LÖVE 12).

 * Text objects do not support multiple simultaneous fonts, so you shouldn't change a Text object's font as you write to it.